Graphnet-Health/fhir-api-specs/docs/api/apiPatient.md

 ### id

 The `Patient` resource can be retrieved directly if the `id` of the resource is known.
 By appending the `id` to the url will cause the `Patient` resource to be retrieved.
-Unlike all other retrieval queries the response will be a single resource as opposed to a `Bundle`
+Unlike all other retrieval queries the response will be a single resource as opposed to a `Bundle`.
 <JiraTag id="GBF-625"/>

 ```http